 Environmental assessments also confirmed the absence of chemical warfare agents and ionizing radiation on K-2.

 The Army Public Health Center K-2 fact sheet contains more information about potential exposures.

 DoD conducted an initial study to look at cancer outcomes among service members deployed to K-2 and found a higher risk of malignant melanoma and neoplasms of the lymphatic and hematopoietic tissues (excluding Non-Hodgkin Lymphoma and Leukemia).
 These results, however, were based on only a few cases of each type of cancer and should not be viewed as definitive evidence of an association with service at K-2.

-VA and DoD are conducting follow-up to assess the health of those who deployed to K-2.
+Both DoD and VA continue to assess the health effects of those deployed to K-2.
+VA has established the K-2 Surveillance Program that will provide the capability to assess health outcomes (disease prevalence and mortality) at regular intervals and respond quickly to emerging health concerns.
 VA and DoD hope this research will provide more definitive scientific evidence on the relationship between health and exposures at K-2.

 If you are concerned about possible health issues related to service at K-2, talk to your health care provider.

 Veterans may file a claim for disability compensation for health problems they believe are related to service at K-2.
 These claims are decided on a case-by-case basis.
 File a claim online.

 Download free viewer and reader software to view PDF, video and other file formats.